ShashankKumbhare/templates/readme.txt

-This is a template repository for projects, packges, etc.
+This is a template repository for python-projects, python-packges, etc.